 Sole proprietorship is usually the most favored option for home-based businesses.
 It is a basic legal structure that gives a formal status to any business.
 These are easy to establish and taxes from the concern can be reported on your personal tax return.

-Although establishing this type of entity is easy, getting financing for such a concern can be a bit difficult, and the proprietor is personally liable for the business.
-In case of a legal claim by a customer, or if there is a financial problems with the business, the creditors can sue the proprietor.
+Although establishing this type of entity is easy, getting financing for such a concern can be a bit difficult, and the liability of the proprietor is not limited to the business.
+Which means that any claims of creditors can be recovered from the proprietor's personal property i.e. it extends beyond the assets of the firm.

 How to register a Sole Proprietorship concern?

 This is quite simple, however, instead of doing it yourself, get a tax consultant or lawyer to do it for you, it is not expensive.
 The following steps need to be taken:

 - Decide on and select a Business Name;

 - Print Letter Heads, envelopes and your business/visiting card;

 - Write an Account Opening Request to your Bank, stating that this is your business and you are the sole proprietor of it;